Sam Darnold

 Samuel Richard Darnold (born June 5, 1997) is an American professional football quarterback for the Seattle Seahawks of the National Football League (NFL).
-He played college football for the USC Trojans, becoming the first freshman to win the Archie Griffin Award.
+He played college football for the USC Trojans and was selected third overall in the 2018 NFL draft by the New York Jets, where he spent his first three seasons.
+After injuries and inconsistent play, Darnold was traded to the Carolina Panthers, alternating as a starter and backup for two seasons, and spent one season as a backup with the San Francisco 49ers.

-Darnold was selected third overall in the first round of the 2018 NFL draft by the New York Jets, where he spent his first three seasons.
-Due to injuries and inconsistent play, Darnold was traded to the Carolina Panthers, alternating as a starter and backup for two seasons, and spent one season as a backup with the San Francisco 49ers.
-He had a breakout year in 2024 with the Minnesota Vikings, leading them to the playoffs and earning Pro Bowl honors before joining the Seahawks the following season.
+Darnold had a breakout year in 2024 with the Minnesota Vikings when he led them to the playoffs with a 14–3 record.
+He joined the Seahawks the following season, leading them to a victory in Super Bowl LX over the New England Patriots.
+He was considered a draft bust before signing with the Vikings and his turnaround to a Super Bowl–winning starting quarterback is regarded among the greatest comeback stories in NFL history.